modimore/modimore.github.io/content/pages/resume.md

 	<small style="float:right">6/2017 - present</small>
 </h4>

-I am currently working as a **Salesforce** platform developer and release manager.
-As a developer I work on web applications, process automation, and system integration mostly using **JavaScript**, **Apex** (like Java), and **SOQL** (like SQL).
-As release manager I review and merge feature workstreams using **Git** and deploy using the **Salesforce metadata API** and **Salesforce DX** tools.
+Currently working as a full-stack developer and release manager.
+I work on web applications, automated processes, and system integrations running on the Salesforce platform.
+I also manage a version control-centric development and release schedule incorporating multiple developer's changes into regular deployments.

+I work regularly with **JavaScript**, **HTML**,  Salesforce's **Apex** and **SOQL** (like Java and SQL respectively) for software development, as well as **Git** and **Python** for release management and automation.

 <h4 class="text-left">
 	<a href="http://www.1stplayable.com/">1st Playable Productions</a>
 	<small style="float:right">9/2016 - 12/2016</small>
 </h4>

-At 1P I developed web-based children's games in **JavaScript** and **Haxe**.
-Primarily I worked on a multi-stage game based on a episode of a popular children's TV show.
-The remainder were educational games for Elementary school students integrated into a larger site.
+Wrote code using **JavaScript** and **Haxe** for web-based games.
+These were mostly educational puzzle games, plus one entertainment title with multiple gameplay types.

 <h4 class="text-left">
 	<a href="https://www.cs.rpi.edu/">RPI Computer Science Department</a>
 	<small style="float:right">8/2015 - 12/2015</small>
 </h4>

-As a computer science mentor I held out-of-class help sessions for students in Computer Science I and Data Structures, taught with **Python** and **C++** respectively.
-I was also a teaching assistant for some CS1 lab sections.
+Assisted and graded Computer Science I students during lab exercises.
+Also participated in out-of-class help sessions for CS I and Data Structures students.

 <h4 class="text-left">
 	<a href="https://ups.com/">UPS</a>
 	<small style="float:right">5/2015 - 8/2015</small>
 </h4>

-During the summer I maintained and extended an internal **.NET** web application for monitoring delivery statuses.
-It was used in a command center for monitoring the day-to-day health of ground shipping operations.
+Maintained and enhanced an internal **ASP.NET** web application used in a command center for ground shipping operations.
+The application monitored and visualised package delivery statuses in near-real time.

 ### Education